ansatpro/ansatpro-web/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## User Manual

+For step-by-step instructions on how to use the application, please refer to the [USER_MANUAL.md](./docs/USER_MANUAL.md) file.

+It includes:

+- How to log in and register
+- Dashboard overviews for facilitators and preceptors
+- How to add, view, and review feedback
+- Exporting reports
+- Managing student lists and settings

+Make sure to check the manual to fully understand the available features and how to navigate the platform efficiently.